 Scoresby Sund is a true Arctic wilderness and this part of the voyage is a real expedition.
 Your route and exploration opportunities here are heavily dependent on the weather and sea ice conditions.
 Your experienced captain and expedition leader will decide the itinerary and continually adjust plans as conditions and opportunities warrant.
 You can be sure that the best possible advantage will be taken of the circumstances presented by Nature in this wild and remote corner of the Arctic.

-The days are filled with memorable excursions, sumptuous meals, presentations by experts, and enough stunning scenery to fill your camera and overwhelm your emotions.
+The days are filled with memorable excursions, splendid meals, informative lectures, and enough stunning scenery to fill your camera and overwhelm your emotions.
 Each night brings new possibilities for incredible displays of aurora borealis.
 This is the perfect time and one of the world’s best places to experience this otherworldly celestial phenomenon.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 As a requirement of participation on this expedition, all passengers must carry valid evacuation and repatriation insurance that includes medical and evacuation coverage at a minimum coverage of $150,000 for 2019 departures and $200,000 for 2020 departures.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Arctic trips which includes coverage for cancellation, trip disruption, baggage, and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.